MiguelGuedelha/dotnet-quickstart-templates/templates/CleanArchMinimalApi/README.md

 ### Shared

-The `Shared` folder is a place where you can put re-usable services, middleware, exception or any other cross-cutting concerns for that specific layer
+The `Shared` folder is a place where you can put re-usable services, interfaces, middleware, exceptions or any other cross-cutting concerns for that specific layer

 The classes, records, etc found in this folder should be internal for the most part.